shipitparrotclemz/introduction_to_python/object_oriented_programming/README.md

 df: pd.DataFrame = pd.DataFrame([{"name": "Aaron"}])
 ```

+## Practice 0: Pulse check questions

+Q: What is an object, in your own words?

+Q: What is a class?

 ## Practice 1: Creating your first class!

 Create a Nurse class, which has the following attributes